Peterborough gets moving this May with Shifting Gears!

 April 15th, 2019

-By Lindsay Stroud, GreenUP Manager of Transportation & Urban Design Programs
+By Lindsay Stroud, former GreenUP Manager of Transportation & Urban Design Programs

 Shifting Gears participants log their daily trips online as they walk, bike, take transit, and carpool around town.
 They encourage friends and co-workers to join in on the fun, and there is always a little friendly competition between workplaces and organizations throughout the month.
 During May, they are congratulated for their efforts with great perks and prizes!